What is the course about?

 What level is the course and do I need any particular skills?

 The course is ‘introductory’ and does not require previous studies on the topic.
 However, curiosity and a willingness to discuss will help both your learning and class discussions.

 How will I be taught, and will there be any work outside the class?

 The course does not require work outside class although you might find it useful to explore the media landscape alongside the classes.
-Typically, the classes will be a combination of teacher presentation, brief individual or team exercises, and, most importantly, group discussion.
+Typically, the classes will be a combination of teacher presentation, brief exercises, and, most importantly, group discussion.

 Are there any other costs?
 Is there anything I need to bring?

 No, although a pen and paper may be useful for making notes.

 When I've finished, what course can I do next?